Last Update: 12/16/20

-Prudent buyers can include provisions in their sales contract that mandate the seller make certain repairs on the property before the closing.
-A home inspection not only confirms that the repairs are necessary, it can verify, upon reinspection (this service should be written into the contract with the inspection company) if the contracted repairs have been performed in an acceptable manner.
+Prudent buyers can include provisions in their sales contract that mandate the seller to make certain repairs on the property before the closing.
+A home inspection not only confirms that the repairs are necessary, but it can also verify, upon reinspection (this service should be written into the contract with the inspection company) if the contracted repairs have been performed in an acceptable manner.

 5. Professional Eyes

 In Florida, home inspectors must be licensed by the State of Florida.
 Under Florida law, they must